Bamise-Adebobola/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script would list all files in working directory
+This script lists all the files in the current directory